Your Directors are pleased to present their Thirty Second Report together with the

 [Pursuant to Rule 2 of the Companies (Disclosure of particulars in the Report of Board

 Form for disclosure of particulars with respect to Technology Absorption, Research and

 Collaborates with the National Council for Cement and Building Materials for R & D

 2. Technology absorption, adaptation and innovation:

 technology and IKN pendulum cooler.
-FLSmidth Automation`s QCX/Robolab
+FLSmidth Automation`s QCX/Robolab system has been

 Foreign Exchange Earnings and Outgo: